Prabhnoor0/Vending_Machine/vending_machine/README.md

 ## Development Workflow

 1. **Start the Backend**:
-   - Use the appropriate script for your OS (see above)
+   - Use `make run` in the backend directory
-   - The backend will automatically create the build directory if needed
+   - The backend will automatically build if needed
    - Data is stored in:
      - macOS: `~/.vendingmachine/data.json`
      - Windows: `%APPDATA%\VendingMachine\data.json`